Why Tracking CAC Isn’t Just for Startups

 Customer acquisition cost, or CAC, has reached buzzword status amongst early-stage and venture-backed startups, as their ability to efficiently acquire new customers is often the key to receiving more funding and driving exponential growth.
 CAC isn’t just for startups, however.
-In fact, it may even be more important for mid-market organizations to obsess over tracking their CAC.
+In fact, it may even be more important for mid-market organizations to obsess over tracking their customer acquisition cost.
+It should help guide all your sales and marketing activities.

 Tracking CAC In The Mid-Market

-Unlike startups that need to fanatically track CAC in order to appease investors and drive growth, middle market organizations typically don’t systematically obsess over their CAC.
-Mid-market firms usually neglect to track their CAC for one (or many) of the following reasons:
+Middle market organizations often neglect to track their CAC for one (or many) of the following reasons:

 • They don’t have the systems in place to allow for tracking